 Yes, we pay in advance of your student's visit.
 We recognise our host family's importance to our students wellbeing and reimburse you accordingly.
 We will discuss fees and expenses with you when we our initial meeting.

 Yes, of course.
 Our host families all have the same values and provide a responsible, caring home from home for our students.
 However, our families are all very different, we have single parents, families with small children, families with older children and parents whose children have left home.
 Our families are also of many different nationalities and backgrounds.

 Our students come from all over the world and we welcome students of every nationality.
-Many of our students are from China or Hong Kong but we also have regularly have students from countries as diverse as Russia, Italy, Vietnam, Malaysia, Ukraine, USA and even UK.
+Many of our students are from China or Hong Kong but we also have regularly have students from countries as diverse as Russia, Italy, Spain, Vietnam, Japan, Malaysia, South Africa, Ukraine, USA and even UK.

 If you have not found all the answers you need here.
 Please contact us.
 We are happy to help.